Writing (WRIT)

 Prerequisites:

-- Prerequisites: A qualifying score on the WEPT, or for UWS ESL students, a passing grade C- higher in ESL 132
+- A qualifying score on the WEPT, or for UWS ESL students, a passing grade of C- or better in ESL 132

 Typically Offered: